X

 Work Zone Alert Systems

 Work zones have significant impacts on traffic conditions as well as on motorists and agency/contractor personnel safety.
-The growth of travel on the roadway system in the United States and recent adverse weather conditions has accelerated the deterioration of pavement, leading to constant pavement repairs and roadway rehabilitation.
-Based on how severe a work zone crash can be, the associated fatalities, injuries, and property damage will lead in moderate to high costs, not to mention costs associated with damage in high-value goods transported, and higher travel delays and relative cost impacts.
-As a result, many states are paying special attention to work zone crashes caused by civilian vehicles erroneously enter work zones.
+The growth of travel on the roadway system in the United States and recent adverse weather conditions have accelerated the deterioration of pavement, leading to constant pavement repairs and roadway rehabilitation.
+Based on how severe a work zone crash can be, the associated fatalities, injuries, and property damage will lead to moderate to high costs, not to mention costs associated with damage in high-value goods transported, and higher travel delays and relative cost impacts.
+As a result, many states are paying special attention to work zone crashes caused by civilian vehicles erroneously entering work zones.
 Of particular interest to the Tennessee Department of Transportation (TDOT) are work zone intrusion alert systems (WZIAs).
 This class of safety devices is intended to recognize when a work zone intrusion is occurring and to alert the driver and nearby workers of the intrusion so that they can respond appropriately.
 The proposed research aims to study the literature to hypothesize best practices and most valuable WZIA products and will test those hypotheses to provide a recommendation to TDOT for WZIA implementation based on low cost, low rate of false alerts, ease of use, and ability to live-track work zone intrusions across the state.

 Sponsored by: Tennessee Department of Transportation, 2018-2020.